AlejandroFuentePinero/MLB_Analytics_Project/README.md

 - **Talent Pipelines** — Which colleges produce MLB players and how these patterns vary across decades.
 - **Team Salary & Payroll Dynamics** — How payroll evolves, which teams spend the most, and how spending relates to postseason outcomes.
-- **Career Trajectories** — Debut age, retirement age, career length distributions, and player loyalty to their first team.
+- **Career Trajectories** — Debut age, retirement age, career longevity, and player loyalty to their first team.
 - **Player Physical & Comparative Profiles** — How height, weight, and handedness vary across eras, teams, positions, and leagues.

-Advanced analysis includes Hall of Fame comparisons, ballpark-factor effects, multi-era splits, and multi-step SQL models using window functions and chained CTEs.
+Advanced analysis includes Hall of Fame comparisons, multi-era splits, ballpark-factor effects, and multi-step SQL models using chained CTEs and window functions.

 ---

 ## 2. Data Source

 - **Dataset:** Lahman Baseball Database
-- **Version:** 2024 release (covering seasons 1871–2024)
+- **Version:** 2024 release (1871–2024)
 - **Website:** https://sabr.org/lahman-database/
 - **Repository Data Layout:**
-  - `data/core/` — The core Lahman tables used in this project
+  - `data/core/` — Core Lahman CSV tables used in the project
-  - `data/extra/` — Additional Lahman tables not used in this project
+  - `data/extra/` — Additional CSV tables not used in this project
-  - `readme2024u.txt` — Official Lahman dataset documentation
+  - `readme2024u.txt` — Official dataset documentation

-### PostgreSQL Import
+### PostgreSQL Setup

-All tables are imported into the **default `public` schema** of a PostgreSQL database.
+The project uses **manually created tables**, defined in `schema.sql`.
-Raw tables are not modified or renamed.
+You **must run schema.sql before importing any CSV files**.

-Analytical objects (views) may optionally reside in a separate schema:
+Analytical views may optionally reside in a separate schema:

 ```sql
 CREATE SCHEMA IF NOT EXISTS mlb_analytics;
 ```

-Raw data remains in `public`.
+Raw tables remain in `public`.

 ---